Programmers invest in the discrete and the digital well past the point of diminishing returns.

 - Start a blog.

 - Listen to a kind of music you don’t like for a month.

-- Volunteer at a hospital or retirement home.
+- Volunteer at a hospital, retirement home or a homeless shelter.

 - Fast once a week.